 To view a Copy of the Ordinance click here -> Ordinance Section 200-22.5

 With the rapid onset of a foreclosure dramatic changes can happen on a property.
 The sudden disappearance of the occupants can destabilize the neighborhood.
 Neighbors can minimize this harm by helping to monitor the conditions around them.
 Early warning signs are the lack of lawn maintenance or snow shoveling, the buildup of mail or door flyers, the lack of window treatments or shades, etc. If you see windows knocked out, doors kicked in, or other signs of forcible entry, call DNS at 414-286-2268 with the address.
 You call can prevent further deterioration to the neighborhood and help protect your property value.

 What is required after the filing of foreclosure proceedings?

-What is required when the inspection determines the property is abandoned?
+What is required when the inspection determines the residential property is abandoned?

 Registration- If upon inspection the property is determined to be abandoned, the bank, lender, or other financial institution or its responsible agent or servicing company shall register the property with the Department of Neighborhood Services (DNS).
 Registration should be done within 5 days of finding the property to be abandoned.
 For the definition of "ABANDONED" click here-->Abandoned Definition.
 There is a $35-$45 fee for this registration.
 The fee is determined by the date the property is found to be abandoned and the date that the property is registered as abandoned.
 To determine the fee for a property read the Instructions for Completing the Abandoned Property Foreclosure Form.
 The information provided on the registration form will allow DNS and other City departments to contact the lenders and/or their agents when action is required to secure, maintain and preserve the property.